esmatsahak/CSC420-Project/README.md

 # CSC420-Project
 This repo contains the code for for CSC420 Winter 2023 Project 2.
-Data used can be found under `data` and outputs from the code is stored under `outputs`.
+Data used can be found under `data` and outputs from the code are stored under `outputs`.
 A description of the files that contain code to hand-in with their corresponding objectives is as follows:

 ### Disparity and Depth Maps